 Health benefits

 Health benefits are the most-valued benefit for employees.
-Unfortunately, the high cost of traditional group health insurance can put off many small to medium size businesses (SMBs).
-Thankfully, alternatives like health reimbursement arrangements (HRAs) and health stipends are available.
+Unfortunately, the high cost of traditional group health insurance can put off many small to midsize businesses (SMBs) from offering a health benefit.
+Luckily, alternatives like health reimbursement arrangements (HRAs) and health stipends are available.

-With an HRA, you can reimburse your employees tax-free for their qualifying medical expenses, such as individual health insurance premiums and out-of-pocket expenses.
+With an HRA, you can establish a formal health benefit through which you reimburse your employees—tax-free—for qualifying medical expenses, such as individual health insurance premiums and out-of-pocket expenses.
 You can set monthly allowances, giving you complete cost control while your employees get more freedom to use their benefits the way they want.

 Three of the most popular types of HRAs are: